How is the monthly rent calculated?

 What’s included in the rent?

-Unless otherwise stated on the property listing, the quoted rental figure will be a “rent only” amount, and all other bills will be in addition.
+Unless otherwise stated on the property listing, the quoted rental figure will be a “rent only” amount.
+All other bills will be in addition to your rent.

 Will I be liable for any hidden costs on top of the rent?